 - A qualifying dependent lived with you in the home for more than half the year (except for temporary absences, such as school).
 However, if the qualifying person is your dependent parent, he or she doesn’t have to live with you.

-What can claiming HBIC (Head Bae In Charge) get you?
-You will see a bigger standard deduction of $9,350 for the head of the household instead of $6,350 for single.
+What can the claim of being HBIC (Head Bae In Charge) get you?
+You will see a bigger standard deduction of $18,000 as the head of the household instead of the $12,000 standard deduction for single filers.

 Single is fabulous!
 Enjoy every minute of it, no matter how long it lasts.
 And don’t worry about knowing tax laws or forms, TurboTax will ask you simple questions about you and give you the tax deductions and credits you are eligible for based on your answers.
-You can also connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your tax return.
+You can also connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average of 15 years of experience to get your tax questions answered.
+A TurboTax Live CPA or Enrolled Agent can also review, sign and file your tax return.